Zero-full law for well approximable sets in missing digit sets: Further discussion

 In \cite{ACY20}, the authors gave a heuristic of Conjecture \ref{conj:Velani}.
 Here we modify their argument to formulate a conjecture for $\mathcal{H}^{f} (W_{t}(\psi) \cap C(b,D))$ when the sets of prime divisors of $b$ and $t$ are different and $D$ contains at least one of $0$ and $b-1$.
 For any big integer $n$, choose another integer $m$ such that $b^{-m} \asymp \psi(n)$.
 Divide $[0,1]$ into $b^m$ intervals of length $b^{-m}$, among them there are approximately $b^{m \gamma}$ intervals that intersect with $C(b,D)$.
 If the sets of prime divisors of $b$ and $t$ are different, the distribution of points $p t^{-n}$ should be random with respect to those length $b^{-m}$ intervals.
 So in the union

 there are about $t^n b^{m (\gamma - 1)}$ balls that intersect with $C(b,D)$.
 Therefore

 for any $n_{0} > 0$.
-Based on above heuristic argument, we propose the following conjecture. \begin{conj} Let $C(b,D)$ be a generalized Cantor set with Hausdorff dimension $\gamma$, the set $D$ contains at least one of $0$ and $b-1$, $t \geq 2$ be an integer satisfying the sets of prime divisors of $b$ and $t$ are different, $f$ be a dimension function such that $r^{-\gamma} f(r)$ is monotonic, and $\psi : \N \to (0,\infty)$ be a function.
+Based on above heuristic argument, we propose the following conjecture. \begin{conj} Let $C(b,D)$ be a missing digit set with Hausdorff dimension $\gamma$, the set $D$ contains at least one of $0$ and $b-1$, $t \geq 2$ be an integer satisfying the sets of prime divisors of $b$ and $t$ are different, $f$ be a dimension function such that $r^{-\gamma} f(r)$ is monotonic, and $\psi : \N \to (0,\infty)$ be a function.
 Then

 \end{conj}